Ferroxius/Palette/README.md

 ### Content
 - Expansions to existing followers such as Serana Dialogue Addon.
 Don't really like mods such as those
 - Anything remotely explicit or sexual in theme.
 Just no

+# Ko-fi
+If you would like to support my work, [here is a link to my ko-fi](https://ko-fi.com/ferroxius)